weavedb/weavedb/docs/docs/sdk/rules.md

 ## Preset Variables

-You can access to various data within the validation blocks.
+You can access various data within the validation blocks.

 ```js
 const data = {